 Funds from cafeterias and vending machines that are operated by or contracted out by the student council are student council funds.
 Funds from cafeterias and vending machines that are operated by or contracted out by the school are Type A school funds.

-Type B school funds include allocations from the school division (per capita grants, budget allocations, specific purpose grants, etc.), vocational revenues (auto shop repairs and service, cosmetology, business ed initiatives, etc.), and revenues from cafeterias and vending machines that are operated by or contracted out by the school division.
+Type B school funds include allocations from the school division (per capita grants, budget allocations, specific purpose grants, etc.), vocational revenues (auto shop repairs and service, cosmetology, business education initiatives, etc.), and revenues from cafeterias and vending machines that are operated by or contracted out by the school division.
 These moneys are often administered by the school division on behalf of the school, but in cases where the school administers them they are considered to be Type B school funds and would fall under the guidelines for school funds.
 These funds are included in the school division's financial statements as school division moneys.

 Any school or school division involvement, whatsoever, in student council funds or in parent council funds may cause the school division to be legally liable.